cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 LightGBM
 ========

-\"A fast, distributed, high performance gradient boosting(GBDT, GBRT, GBM or MART) framework based on decision tree algorithms, used for ranking, classification and many other machine learning tasks.
+> ``A fast, distributed, high performance gradient boosting(GBDT,
+> GBRT, GBM or MART) framework based on decision tree algorithms, used
+> for ranking, classification and many other machine learning
+> tasks.
 It is under the umbrella of the DMTK project of
-Microsoft\" [@hid-; @sp18-401-lightgbm].
+> Microsoft'' [@hid-; @sp18-401-lightgbm].

 LightGBM is used to implement gradient boosting algorithm in machine learning with the aim to do so fastly, at the same time not compromising